 pip is the de facto package manager in the Python world.
 It can install packages from many sources, but PyPI is the primary package source where it's used.
 When installing packages, pip will first resolve the dependencies, check if they are already installed on the system, and, if not, install them.
 Once all dependencies have been satisfied, it proceeds to install the requested package(s).
 This all happens globally, by default, installing everything onto the machine in a single, operating system-dependent location.

 Python 3.7 looks for packages on an Arch Linux system in the following locations:

 One problem with global installations is that only a single version of a package can be installed at one time for a given Python interpreter.
 This can cause issues when a package is a dependency of multiple libraries or applications, but they require different versions of this dependency.
 Even if things seem to be working fine, it is possible that upgrading the dependency (even accidentally while installing another package) will break these applications or libraries in the future.

-Another potential issue is that most Unix-like distributions manage Python packages with the built-in package manager (yum, apt, pacman, brew, etc.), and some of these tools install into a non-user-writeable location.
+Another potential issue is that most Unix-like distributions manage Python packages with the built-in package manager (dnf, apt, pacman, brew, and so on), and some of these tools install into a non-user-writeable location.

 This fails because we are running pip install as a non-root user and we don't have write permission to the site-packages directory.

-As an example, let's try to install pytest again, but now using pacman:
+As an example, let's try to install pytest again, but now using my system's package manager, pacman:

-Another potential issue is that the operating system (OS) can use Python for system tools and we can easily break these by modifying Python packages outside the system package manager.
+Another potential issue is that an operating system can use Python for system tools, and we can easily break these by modifying Python packages outside the system package manager.
 This can result in an inoperable system, where restoring from a backup or a complete reinstallation is the only way to fix it.

 sudo pip install: A bad idea